 For our clonoSEQ coverage under Medicare, we bill an episode of treatment when we deliver the first eligible test results.
 This billing contemplates all necessary tests required during a patient's treatment cycle, which is currently estimated at approximately four tests per patient, including the initial sequence identification test.
 Revenue recognition commences at the time the initial billable test result is delivered and is based upon cumulative tests delivered to date.
-Any unrecognized revenue from the initial billable test is recorded as deferred revenue and recognized as we deliver the remaining tests in a patient's treatment cycle or when it becomes remote that a patient will receive additional testing and we have not delivered our estimate of total tests.
+Any unrecognized revenue from the initial billable test is recorded as deferred revenue and recognized either as we deliver the remaining tests in a patient's treatment cycle or when the likelihood becomes remote that a patient will receive additional testing and we have not delivered our estimate of total tests.

 For our research customers, which include biopharmaceutical customers and academic institutions, delivery of the sequencing results may include some level of professional support and analysis.
 Terms with biopharmaceutical customers generally include non-refundable upfront payments, which we record as deferred revenue.
 For all research customers, we recognize revenue as we deliver sequencing results.
 From time to time, we offer discounts in order to gain rights and access to certain datasets.
 Revenue is recognized net of these discounts and costs associated with these services are reflected in cost of revenue.
+In periods where our sample estimates are reduced or a customer project is cancelled and, in either case, we have remaining related deferred revenue, we recognize revenue using a cumulative catch-up approach based on the proportion of samples delivered to date relative to the remaining samples expected to be delivered.